microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // @public
-export const BreadcrumbItemTemplate: import("@microsoft/fast-element").ViewTemplate<BreadcrumbItem, any>;
+export const BreadcrumbItemTemplate: ViewTemplate<BreadcrumbItem>;

 // @public
-export const BreadcrumbTemplate: import("@microsoft/fast-element").ViewTemplate<Breadcrumb, any>;
+export const BreadcrumbTemplate: ViewTemplate<Breadcrumb>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-forgotten-export) The symbol "FormAssociatedButton" needs to be exported by the entry point index.d.ts